Parrycys/tp/docs/DeveloperGuide.md

 6. More sorting choices for `sort` command: Currently, the `sort` command only allows sorting by `name` and `phone`.
 We plan to allow users to also sort by `tag`, `role` and `last contacted`.

+7. Allow multiple prefixes for `find` command: Currently, the `find` command only allows searching for contacts by one prefix.
+We plan to allow users to also search for contacts by multiple prefixes.
+Example: `find n/John e/john@gmail.com p/78989456`.

+8. Flexibility with exports: Allow users to export only selected contacts that are listed in the app.
+Example: `find t/friends` followed by `export` will only export contacts with the `friends` tag.